American Idol: U.S. television ratings

 American Idol premiered in June 2002 and became the surprise summer hit show of 2002.
 The first show drew 9.9 million viewers, giving Fox the best viewing figure for the 8.30 pm spot in over a year.
 The audience steadily grew, and by finale night, the audience had averaged 23 million, with more than 40 million watching some part of that show.
 That episode was placed third amongst all age groups, but more importantly it led in the 18–49 demographic, the age group most valued by advertisers.

 The growth continued into the next season, starting with a season premiere of 26.5 million.
 The season attracted an average of 21.7 million viewers, and was placed second overall amongst the 18–49 age group.
 The finale night when Ruben Studdard won over Clay Aiken was also the highest-rated ever American Idol episode at 38.1 million for the final hour.
 By the third season, the show had become the top show in the 18–49 demographic a position it has held for all subsequent years up to and including the tenth season, and its competition stages ranked first in the nationwide overall ratings.
 By the fourth season, American Idol had become the most-watched series amongst all viewers on American TV for the first time, with an average viewership of 26.8 million.
 The show reached its peak in the fifth season with numbers averaging 30.6 million per episode, and this season remains the highest-rated of the series.

 The sixth season premiered with the series' highest-rated debut episode and a few of its succeeding episodes rank among the most-watched episodes of American Idol.
-During this time, many television executives begun to regard the show as a programming force unlike any seen before, as its consistent dominance of up to two hours two or three nights a week exceeded the 30- or 60-minute reach of previous hits such as NBC's The Cosby Show.
+During this time, many television executives began to regard the show as a programming force unlike any seen before, as its consistent dominance of up to two hours, two or three nights a week, exceeded the 30- or 60-minute reach of previous hits such as NBC's The Cosby Show.
 The show was dubbed "the Death Star", and competing networks often rearranged their schedules in order to minimize losses.
 However, the sixth season also showed a steady decline in viewership over the course of the season.
 The season finale saw a drop in ratings of 16% from the previous year.
 The sixth season was the first season wherein the average results show rated higher than the competition stages (unlike in the previous seasons), and became the second-highest-rated of the series after the preceding season.